 top of page

-Iran’s Aviation, Iran Air, History and Current Potential
+Iran airspace closure, Iran Aviation and Current Potential

 A Story of Routes, Ruptures, and What Could Return Being an aviation junkie, there are a few rituals I can never skip.
 One of them is FlightRadar.
 I can lose track of time watching those little aircraft icons glide across the globe: perfect arcs, quiet precision, thousands of independent plans somehow sharing the same sky.
 It was a couple of weeks ago, at 7:00 PM EST, I was watching the map while following a fresh headline: the skies over a few countries in the Middle East ha